-Whenever someone gets behind the wheel of a car, that person has a duty to drive safely for the sake of the other people sharing the road.
-Unfortunately, many drivers choose to be reckless, aggressive, or downright careless — particularly in crowded, congested cities like Brooklyn.
+Whenever someone gets behind the wheel of a car, that person has a duty to drive safely for the sake of the other people sharing the road with them.
+Unfortunately, many drivers choose to be careless, aggressive, or downright reckless — particularly in crowded, congested cities like Brooklyn.
 If you were hit by a car and were seriously injured as a result, or if someone you love passed away in an accident, you may be able to recover financial compensation for your losses.
 The Brooklyn car accident attorneys of Sullivan & Galleshaw may be able to help.

 New York follows a no-fault auto insurance system.
-Under this no-fault system, it doesn’t matter who caused the accident — all injured drivers must file a claim with their own insurer, hence the term “no fault.”
+Under this no-fault system, it doesn’t matter who caused the accident — all injured drivers must file a claim with their insurer, hence the term “no-fault.”
 However, there are some exceptions to this rule.
 You may have the option to directly sue the driver who hit you if you meet New York’s standardized threshold for serious injuries.

 Did the accident cause: